• Login

 })

 The resolver type signature contains four parameters: root, args, context, and info, and can return an object or promise.
-Let’s look a little deeper at the arguments that get passed into the resolver and what they can contain.

 While learning GraphQL fundamentals, you will most likely be working more with the root and args parameters.
 We will go through a simple example of querying for a user id and name by passing in two arguments into said parameters.